Governance in 18th-century piracy: Checks and balances

 Piratical checks and balances proved quite successful.
 According to Captain Charles Johnson, owing to the institution of the quartermaster, aboard pirate ships "the Captain can undertake nothing which the Quarter-Master does not approve.
 We may say, the Quarter-Master is a humble Imitation of the Roman Tribune of the People; he speaks for, and looks after the Interest of the Crew."

 The dual executive was a distinctive feature of pirate organization.
 A quartermaster, along with the captain, was elected by the crew.
 The presence of the quartermaster divided the immediate authority on the ship into two, so one man couldn't have complete control over the crew.
 Also, the captain had to keep in mind that he only ruled because his crew allowed him to.
 A captain could be pulled from his position by a majority vote of the crew for various reasons, including: cowardice, poor judgment, abusive or controlling behavior (called predation) and other behavior that the crew believed infringed on their interests.
 The captain also lived like the rest of the crew; he had no privileges in lodgings or food and drink.

 However, the ultimate, highest authority on the ship was the pirate council, a group that included every man on the ship.
 The council determined where to go for the best prizes and how arguments were to be resolved.
 Also, discipline was dealt out on the basis on "what Punishment the Captain and the Majority of the Company [believed] fit."

 Pirates took their democracy beyond their ship as well.
 Upon seizing a prize, pirates administered the "distribution of justice" and asked the crew of the captured ship about their captain's nature.
 If the crew complained that their captain had been cruel, the pirates tortured and then executed the captain.
 A kind captain was often released and rewarded.

 Forced labour

 Not all people on board were there voluntarily or had voting rights.
-Almost all pirate ships would have a considerable amount of forced labourers on board (think 10%-60%).
+Almost all pirate ships would have a considerable amount of forced labourers on board (usually 10%-60%).
 Typically captives from ships that refused to join and sign the code, but were of some use to the crew.
 These were practically slaves and did not have voting rights.